kubecost/docs/using-kubecost/admission-controller.md

 ### Installation

-The following command will install the Admission Controller to your existing Kubecost application:
+The following command will enable the Admission Controller in your existing Kubecost application:

 ```
 helm upgrade --install kubecost \